 Akismet was first launched in 2005 by the makers of WordPress.
 When activated, it filters spam from a website based on information gathered from all websites on which the plugin is activated.
 Spam is filtered from contact forms and comments sections.

 Akismet’s web service prevents site owners from having to moderate spammy comments themselves.
-But some website owners have reported false positives – meaning non-spam comments have been blocked along with spammy ones.
-False positives can be verified via detailed data insights available with the paid version of this plugin.
+But some website owners have reported false positives – meaning non-spam comments have been blocked along with spammy ones (though false positives can be verified via detailed data insights available in the site stats for Plus and Enterprise users).

 If you’re on the fence about whether or not to activate Akismet, there are some plugins that claim to take anti-spam services a step further.
 Here are some spam blocking plugins that offer additional anti-spam features that might better serve your website needs.